 - To motivate you to more training

-- Making you conscious about the effects when you follow a training program.
+- Making you conscious of the effects when you follow a training program.

 - Being able to predict your performance in your chosen marathon race.

-Is to create variation, to keep your training from getting too boring and you obtain a better sense of your pace range.
-Include 6-8 strides here, and you will avoid being too slow, be better to pace shift and get a more optimal step length for your marathon pace
+Is to create variation, to keep your training from getting too boring, and obtain a better sense of your pace range.
+Include 6-8 strides here, and you will avoid being too slow, be better to pace shift and get a more optimal step length for your marathon pace.

 Marathon training Beginner/easy experienced